 Can I estimate storage costs instead of calculating them?

-What food cost can I apply for dry-aged steak?
+What food cost percentage should I target for dry-aged steak?

-How often should I update my dry-aged cost prices?
+How often should I recalculate my dry-aged cost prices?

 What if I lose meat to spoilage during aging?